albers/azure-quarkus-native-demo/README.md

-# de.hs.azure-quarkus-native-demo
+# azure-quarkus-native-demo

-A playground for evaluating problems with Quarkus native image builds when using Azure resources with workload identity.
+A demonstration project showcasing ways to access Azure resources from Quarkus native image containers running on Kubernetes.